Bathroom Mirror FAQ

 What is a bathroom TV mirror?

+It's similar in concept to a two way mirror, but allows three times more light to pass through.
 Thin layers of material are permanently deposited on a glass substrate.
 Each layer filters light at an atomic level, allowing specific wavelengths to pass through, while the rest are reflected.
 The TV mirrors we sell are engineered to allow some of the light from your TV to pass through unimpeded, while keeping enough reflectivity to shave and put on makeup.

-How do I evaluate the mirror sample?
+How do I install a TV behind the mirror?

 Which side is coated?